Amazon Bidding Strategies: Complete Guide to Dynamic Bids vs Fixed Bids, Placement (bid+) & More

 In this case, Amazon has described clearly how it calculates the bid with both strategies very clearly.
 The short answer is adjusted bids by placement are calculated before the dynamic up/down bid strategy.

-Lets say the following option is choosen:
+Lets say the following option is chosen:

 First Step, your bid of $0.75 is adjusted based on the placement %.
 In our example above, the top of search adjustment will adjust the bid $0.75 ➡️ $7.50.
 Meanwhile, the product page adjustment will adjust the bid from $0.75 ➡️ $3.75.